novikov-school/NSpectator/README.md

-# NSpec
+# NSpectator

-NSpec is a BDD framework for .NET of the xSpec (context/specification) flavor.
-NSpec is intended to be used to drive development through specifying behavior at the unit level.
-NSpec is heavily inspired by RSpec and built upon the NUnit assertion library.
+NSpectator is inspired by RSpec and originally based on [NSpec](https://github.com/mattflo/NSpec) BDD framework for .NET of the xSpec (context/specification) flavor.
+NSpectator is intended to be used to drive development through specifying behavior at the unit level.
+NSpec and NSpectator are heavily inspired by RSpec but this framework use more flexible [FluentAssertions](https://github.com/dennisdoomen/fluentassertions) library.

 NSpec is written by [Matt Florence](http://twitter.com/mattflo) and [Amir Rajan] (http://twitter.com/amirrajan).
-It's shaped and benefited by hard work from our [contributors](https://github.com/mattflo/NSpec/contributors)
+They shaped and benefited by hard work from our [contributors](https://github.com/mattflo/NSpec/contributors)

 ## Additional info